-Pull together a list of prescriptions and over-the-counter medications.
+Manage medications; pull together a list of all medications and prescribing doctors.
 Get doses and schedules.
 This information is essential in a medical emergency.
 Update it regularly.

 When you visit, go through the house looking for possible hazards (such as loose rugs, poor lighting, unsafe clutter) and safety concerns (such as grab bars needed in the bathroom).
 Stay for a weekend or week and help make needed improvements.